FroxCode/Skyfire/README.md

-# Invertigo
+# Skyfire
-A simple game by Dale Sinnott
+A game framework by Dale Sinnott